icevans/linux-study-group/unit_1/server-config-checklist.md

 WHY: Public key authentication is much more secure than password authentication, and also convenient because you don't have to type a password when you login.
 [Decent instructions on how to do this](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server) *Important Note*: If you set a passphrase on your key when you created it, you will get prompted to enter this passphrase when you try to connect to your server.
 This is still key-based login, the password is just need so your own machine can decrypt your key to use it for login.

 AWS WHY: The key gen process detailed in the Digital Ocean link above is universal and works for AWS.
-After completing key generation, follow the instuctions at: [AWS: How to complete Public Key Authentication](https://hackernoon.com/add-new-users-to-ec2-and-give-ssh-key-access-d2abd084f30c).
+After completing key generation, follow the instructions at: [AWS: How to complete Public Key Authentication](https://hackernoon.com/add-new-users-to-ec2-and-give-ssh-key-access-d2abd084f30c).
 Begin at the instructions: "Next, we switch the shell session to the new account:", to setup public key authentication for the new user.
 You will ssh into your server as the default user to complete this step (Example: ssh ubuntu@ip_address). **IMPORTANT** People understandably get confused on this step as to where to do what.
 Please read both the Digital Ocean and HackerNoon instructions carefully as to what machine, and to what user, to perform what operations!

 5. *Disable Password Login to Your Server, Disable Root Login to Your Server (Only After Step and 4!)*:

-   *AWS Lightsail: Follow the steps below, but you should find these abilties already disabled by default.*
+   *AWS Lightsail: Follow the steps below, but you should find these abilities already disabled by default.*

 WHY: Now that we have it working, we want to disable password authentication, since password authentication is far less secure.
 Once it's disabled, people can't point password guessing bots at our server and try to break in.
 We're also explicitly disallowing people from trying to log in as root over ssh.
 We really really don't want anyone to get root access to our server.
 This may be overkill if we've already disabled password login and never added any authorized keys for the root user account, but it doesn't hurt to be extra sure, and anyway we should make the config file say exactly what we want.)